 1. Don’t miss the deadline

 If you say you’ll do it in 10 days, you better do it in 10 days.
-There is nothing more irritating to a client than to not get the work done on the date specified.
+There is nothing more irritating to a client than not getting the work done on the date specified.

 If 10 days was a stretch for you, you should’ve asked for 15 days in the beginning.